How Core Advantage Fixes Osgood Schlatter Knee Pain (in Weeks)

 But luckily Melbourne Australia is a hub of sports-science research, and I was able to discuss potential solutions with some of the brightest minds in the field.

-To understand our solution to Osgood Schlatter Disease we first need to understand the problem.
+To understand our solution to Osgood Schlatter Disease we first need to understand what Osgood Schlatter Disease is and what causes it, and why it is a problem.

 Put simply, Osgood Schlatter Disease occurs when the thigh bone (femur) grows too fast for the longest quad muscle (rectus femoris) to keep up.
 This means with every step the athlete takes the muscle is pulling aggressively at its attachment site below the knee cap (the tibial tuberosity).